oneoffcoder/books/sphinx/python-dothis/source/looping-range-numbers.rst

 Avoid creating a list just to loop over a sequence of numbers.
 Use ``range`` instead because it is more concise and more memory-efficient.

+``range`` describes a numeric sequence without allocating all of its values up front.
+That is the normal tool for count-controlled loops, so using it also matches reader expectations.

 Don't do this
 ^^^^^^^^^^^^^